-The PRA does not have to publicise the imposition of Requirements if publication would be unfair to the person concerned, prejudicial to the safety and soundness of a firm, or prejudicial to securing the appropriate degree of protection for policyholders.
+The PRA does not have to publicise the imposition of requirements if publication would be unfair to the person concerned, prejudicial to the safety and soundness of a firm, or prejudicial to securing the appropriate degree of protection for policyholders.

-It may also be appropriate to use the PRA's own-initiative variation of permission power under section 55J of the Act to change the firm's permissions in certain circumstances, or to agree a voluntary variation of permission with the firm.(1)
+It may also be appropriate to use the PRA's own-initiative variation of permission power under section 55J of the Act to change the firm's permissions in certain circumstances, or to agree a voluntary variation of permission with the firm.33

-For more information see the PRA's Statement of Policy on the use of PRA powers to address serious failings in the culture of firms, available at www.bankofengland.co.uk/pra/Pages/publications/powersculture.aspx.
+33 For more information see the PRA's Statement of Policy 'The use of PRA powers to address serious failings in the culture of firms' June 2014: www.bankofengland.co.uk/pra/Pages/publications/powersculture.aspx.